-Country Reporting of GHG Inventories (GHGIs): All Parties to the UNFCCC are required to report national GHG Inventories (GHGIs) of anthropogenic emissions and removals.
+Country Reporting of GHG Inventories (GHGIs): All parties to the UNFCCC are required to report national GHGIs of anthropogenic emissions and removals.
 Reporting requirements are differentiated between developed and developing countries.
-Because of the difficulty of separating direct anthropogenic fluxes from indirect or natural fluxes, the (IPCC 2003) adopted the "managed land" concept as a proxy to facilitate GHGI reporting.
-All GHG fluxes on "managed land" are defined as anthropogenic, with each country applying their own definition of "managed land" (i.e. "where human interventions and practices have been applied to perform production, ecological or social functions" (IPCC 2006)).
-Fluxes may be determined on the basis of changes in carbon stocks (e.g., from forest inventories) or by activity data (e.g. area of land cover change management activity multiplied by emission factors or with modelled fluxes).
-Depending on the specific methods used, GHGIs include all direct anthropogenic effects and may include the indirect anthropogenic effects of environmental change (generally sinks) and natural effects (see Section 2.3.1.2).
-GHG fluxes from "unmanaged land" are not reported in GHGIs because they are assumed to be non-anthropogenic.
-The reported estimates may then be filtered through agreed "accounting rules" - i.e. what countries actually count towards their mitigation targets (Cowie AL et al. 2007; Lee, D. and Sanz 2017).
+Because of the difficulty of separating direct anthropogenic fluxes from indirect or natural fluxes, the IPCC (2003) adopted the 'managed land' concept as a proxy to facilitate GHGI reporting.
+All GHG fluxes on 'managed land' are defined as anthropogenic, with each country applying their own definition of 'managed land' (i.e., 'where human interventions and practices have been applied to perform production, ecological or social functions' (IPCC 2006)).
+Fluxes may be determined on the basis of changes in carbon stocks (e.g., from forest inventories) or by activity data (e.g., area of land cover change management activity multiplied by emission factors or with modelled fluxes).
+Depending on the specific methods used, GHGIs include all direct anthropogenic effects and may include the indirect anthropogenic effects of environmental change (generally sinks) and natural effects (Section 2.3.1.2).
+GHG fluxes from 'unmanaged land' are not reported in GHGIs because they are assumed to be non-anthropogenic.
+The reported estimates may then be filtered through agreed 'accounting rules' (i.e., what countries actually count towards their mitigation targets (Cowie et al. 2007; Lee and Sanz 2017).
 The accounting aims to better quantify the additional mitigation actions by, for example, factoring out the impact of natural disturbances and forest age-related dynamics (Canadell et al. 2007; Grassi et al. 2018).

-Box 2.3: CO2 fertilisation and enhanced terrestrial uptake of carbon
+Box 2.3 | CO2 fertilisation and enhanced terrestrial uptake of carbon

-All Dynamic Global Vegetation Models (DGVMs) and Earth System Models (ESMs) represent the CO2 fertilisation effect ((Le Quéré et al. 2017; Hoffman et al. 2014).
-There is high confidence that elevated CO2 results in increased short-term CO2 uptake per unit leaf area (Swann et al. 2016; Field et al. 1995; Donohue et al. 2013);.
-However, whether this increased CO2 uptake at the leaf level translates into increased growth for the whole plant differs among plant species and environments because growth is constrained by wholeplant resource allocation, nutrient limitation (e.g., nitrogen (N), phosphorus (P), potassium (K) and soil water and light limitations (Körner 2006; Peñuelas et al. 2017; Friend et al. 2014a).
-Interactions between plants and soil microbes, further modulate the degree of nutrient limitation on CO2 fertilisation (Terrer et al. 2017).
+All DGVMs and ESMs represent the $CO_2$ fertilisation effect (Le Quéré et al. 2017; Hoffman et al. 2014).
+There is high confidence that elevated $CO_2$ results in increased short-term $CO_2$ uptake per unit leaf area (Swann et al. 2016; Field et al. 1995; Donohue et al. 2013), however, whether this increased $CO_2$ uptake at the leaf level translates into increased growth for the whole plant differs among plant species and environments, because growth is constrained by whole-plant resource allocation and nutrient limitation (e.g., nitrogen, phosphorus, potassium and soil water and light limitations (Körner 2006; Peñuelas et al. 2017; Friend et al. 2014a)).
+Interactions between plants and soil microbes further modulate the degree of nutrient limitation on $CO_2$ fertilisation (Terrer et al. 2017).

-At the ecosystems level, enhanced CO2 uptake at decadal or longer time scales depends on changes in plant community composition and ecosystem respiration, as well disturbance and natural plant mortality (De Kauwe et al., 2016; Farrior et al., 2015; Keenan et al., 2017; Sulman et al, 2019).
-The results of FACE experiments (free-air carbon dioxide enrichment) over two decades are highly variable because of these factors (Norby et al. 2010; Körner 2015; Feng et al. 2015; Paschalis et al. 2017; Terrer et al. 2017; Du et al. 2019b).
-Under higher atmospheric CO2 concentrations, the ratio of CO2 uptake to water loss (water use efficiency, WUE), increases and enhances drought tolerance of plants (high confidence) (Berry et al., 2010; Ainsworth & Rogers, 2007).
+At the ecosystems level, enhanced CO2 uptake at decadal or longer timescales depends on changes in plant community composition and ecosystem respiration, as well disturbance and natural plant mortality (De Kauwe et al., 2016; Farrior et al., 2015; Keenan et al., 2017; Sulman et al, 2019).
+The results of free-air carbon dioxide enrichment (FACE) experiments over two decades are highly variable because of these factors (Norby et al. 2010; Körner 2015; Feng et al. 2015; Paschalis et al. 2017; Terrer et al. 2017; Du et al. 2019).
+Under higher atmospheric CO2 concentrations, the ratio of CO2 uptake to water loss (water use efficiency (WUE)), increases and enhances drought tolerance of plants (high confidence) (Berry et al., 2010; Ainsworth and Rogers 2007).